Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 To keep chickens healthy, design a rotating pasture system.
 Divide the pasture into sections, and plan the grazing schedule.
 Chickens use each section for several days before being moved.

 This allows the grass in used areas to regrow and helps prevent overgrazing.
-It also exposes the chickens to fresh feed.
+It also exposes the flock to fresh forage, which is the foundation of pastured poultry farming.

 3. Shelter and Housing for Pastured Chickens